Diseases Of Nerves And Muscles Essay Question And Answers

 Answer:

-Myasthenia gravis: It is an acquired autoimmune disorder characterized clinically by the weakness of skeletal muscles and fatigability on exertion
+Myasthenia Gravis is an acquired autoimmune disorder characterized clinically by the weakness of skeletal muscles and fatigability on exertion

 • Idiopathic